Total complaints managed – 1420

-In the figures below the first number represents all complaints while the figure after the '/' represents the figure amoungst only ADR based complaints:
+In the figures below the first number represents all complaints while the figure after the ‘/’ represents the figure amongst only ADR based complaints:

-- Maximum Bet Terms – As is consistent with what we have seen historically, maximum bet terms associated with bonuses represent the #1 reason for disputes between operators and players.
+- Maximum Bet Terms – As is consistent with what we have seen historically, maximum bet terms associated with bonuses represent the largest single point of conflict between players and operators.
 There would be a significantly reduced case load of complaints if these terms were to be enforced automatically rather than relying on players to remember and adhere to them.